Displaying Source Code(s)

 EXIT statement.

 COBOL reserved word that performs NOTHING.
-It is used as a single
+It is used as a

 statement in a paragraph that indicate the end of paragraph(s)